cose-wg/HPKE/draft-ietf-cose-hpke.md

 ~~~

-- "next_layer_alg" is the algorithm ID of the COSE layer for which the COSE_recipient is providing a key.
+- "next_layer_alg" is the algorithm ID of the COSE layer for which the COSE_recipient is encrypting a key.
-It is the algorithm that the key MUST be used for.
+It is the algorithm that the key MUST be used with.
 This MUST match the alg parameter in the next lower COSE layer.
 (This serves the same purpose as the alg ID in the COSE_KDF_Context.
 It also mitigates attacks where a man-in-the-middle changes the following layer algorithm from an AEAD algorithm to one that is not foiling the protection of the following layer headers).